 For years, Equality Pennsylvania has been working to change that – advocating for a statewide law that prohibits discrimination on the basis of sexual orientation and gender identity in matters of employment, housing, and public accommodations.

-Eighteen states and Washington, DC – including every state in the Northeast – have enacted policies to end discrimination against LGBT people.
+Twenty-one states and Washington, DC – including every state in the Northeast – have enacted policies to end discrimination against LGBT people.
 But Pennsylvania is trailing our neighbors with no statewide law.

 Still, we’ve made incredible progress in advancing local ordinances protecting LGBT citizens.
 Currently, 34 municipalities have implemented policies to end discrimination on the basis of sexual orientation and gender identity, and every day, we’re working with local advocates on the ground in communities across the commonwealth to grow that number.